-Projects may be science or engineering in the areas of the natural sciences, the social sciences, mathematics, or computer science.
+Projects must be inquiry-based science or engineering in the areas of the natural sciences, the social sciences, mathematics, or computer science.
 The work must be conducted by the student; the student may enlist the advice of a mentor.

-IMPORTANT: HIGH SCHOOL (9-12) STUDENT ELIGIBILITY High school students must qualify for the Intel NWSE through a Regional Fair.
+IMPORTANT: HIGH SCHOOL (9-12) STUDENT ELIGIBILITY High school students must qualify for NWSE through a Regional Fair.
 Go here for a list of regional fairs.
 A student may only present 1 project.

-IMPORTANT: MIDDLE SCHOOL (5-8) STUDENT ELIGIBILITY ALL middle school projects may go directly to Intel NWSE-the state fair-without attending a regional fair.
-The only limitation will be a maximum of 10 projects per school.
+IMPORTANT: MIDDLE SCHOOL (5-8) STUDENT ELIGIBILITY ALL middle school projects may go directly to NWSE-the state fair-without attending a regional fair.
+The only limitation will be a maximum of 12 projects per school.
 We also ask for no more than 2 projects in the same category from a school.
-The spirit we want to encourage is choosing the best of your projects to attend the Intel NWSE state fair, whether through an in school fair or other selection process.
+The spirit we want to encourage is choosing the best of your projects to attend NWSE, whether through an in school fair or other selection process.

 Institutional Review Board (IRB)

 An Institutional Review Board (IRB) is a committee that, according to federal law, must evaluate the potential physical or psychological risk of research involving human subjects.
 This must happen before experimentation begins.
 This includes any surveys or questionnaires to be used in a project.
 The IRB must consist of a minimum of three members.

 The IRB should include: a) science teacher b) school administrator and c) medical professional or counselor.
 Due to the federal regulations requiring local community involvement, an IRB must be established at the school level to deal with human research projects.
 Notes: